 As we were walking through town, Glyvia noted a waymark with a kilometer plaque already missing.
 She had been explaining to us how the municipality had been putting in these brand new concrete pylons, just during the last several months.
 She had been watching the progress from her home in Viladesuso, our destination for day nineteen on the Portuguese Camino.
 Fascinating that so many pilgrims take these kilometer markers as souvenirs.
 What a shame!

-The street comes to a T and we went left onto the PO-552.
+The street comes to a T-intersection and we went left onto the PO-552.
 At this juncture is the Pastelería Lameda where we stopped and had several pastries!
 We didn't take a long break, but kept walking and pausing to eat our delicacies.

 While the church is not so very beautiful, it is a suitable landmark.